 You'll need: 1 balloon, 1 long piece of string (about 5m), 1 plastic straw and tape

 Tie one end of the string to a door handle or chair on one side of the room and thread the other end through the straw.
 Pull the string so that it's taut and attach it to another point in the room.
 Blow up the balloon (without tying it), pinch the end and tape the whole thing to the straw (while still holding the end tightly).
 Let go and watch it fly across the room!

 33. Plant Some Seeds

 You'll need: seeds or bulbs, a small shovel, a watering can, lollipop sticks and a pen

-Head out to the garden and dig a hole in the soil to plant your seeds in.
-Cover them up with more soil, give them some water and let it do its magic!
+If you've got a garden that's ideal, but you can definitely do this in your home, as long as you've got a sunny spot.
+Either grab some small plant pots filled with soil, or use the natural soil in the garden.
+Dig a hole in the soil to plant your seeds in, cover them up with more soil, give them some water and let it do its magic!
 Write what each seed will grow into on a lollipop stick and poke them into the soil so that you know what to expect.
 Now all you have to do is wait and see.

 34. Go On A Word Hunt

 You'll need: a magazine or newspaper and a highlighter